strayr/voron-afterburner-ender3/thingiverse.md

 Summary

-Just a quick remix of lessananon1's afterburner bracket to fit an Ender 3 V2 plate with a BLTouch.
+This was based on my remix of lessananon1's afterburner bracket to fit an Ender 3 V2 plate with a BLTouch.

 # Ender 3 v2 Hydra Mount